dukemiller/page-scrapers/README.md

-## Page Parsers
+## Page Scrapers

-Some simple page parsers for retrieving random things from pages that don't have an api.
+Some simple page scrapers for retrieving random things from pages that don't have an api / the api is ridiculous and/or extremely exclusive.

 #### Notes